 A cartilage piercing is a type of body modification in which you have a decorative hole in one of the cartilage-filled parts of your body.
-Any piercing of the stiff part of your ears or nose is a cartilage piercing.
+A piercing of your nose or the stiff upper part of your ears is a cartilage piercing.
 It’s important to know how to take care of these piercings so they heal correctly.

 Cartilage piercings take longer to heal than soft-tissue piercings through your earlobes or eyebrows.
-They may take anywhere from 4 to 12 months before they’re fully healed.
-Your body needs to work harder to heal the new hole because the jewelry goes through cartilage instead of just soft tissue.
+They may take anywhere from 4-12 months to fully heal.

 These piercings heal from the skin inwards.
-That means you may think your piercing is healed before it actually is.
+So you may think your piercing is healed before it actually is.

 Impact of Cartilage Piercings on Your Health

 Like any piercing, a cartilage piercing needs to be cared for correctly or it can cause health problems.
 All piercings are technically wounds.
-They need proper wound care to heal without complications.
+They need good wound care to heal without complications.

-A well-done cartilage piercing will be slightly sore to the touch.
+A well-done cartilage piercing will be slightly sore to the touch at first.
 It will likely itch and ooze clear or white-yellow fluid that crusts on your jewelry.
 You may also notice minor bleeding and bruising or redness around the piercing.
 These are normal and will go away as the cartilage piercing heals.

-Infection.
+Infected cartilage piercing.
 Not every cartilage piercing is done well, unfortunately.
-Your piercing may get infected if it is done poorly or without unclean tools.
+Your piercing can get infected if it’s done poorly or with unclean tools.

-Keloid scar.
-Whether or not your cartilage piercing gets infected, you may also develop a keloid around the area.
-A keloid is a type of raised scar tissue that looks like a bump around the hole.
+Cartilage piercing bump.
+Whether or not your cartilage piercing gets infected, you may also develop a keloid in the area.
+A keloid is a type of raised scar tissue that looks like a bump around the piercing.

-Some keloids can be caused by infection.
+Some keloids are caused by infection.
 Others just happen.
-A keloid is not dangerous, but some people don’t like how they look.
+A keloid isn’t dangerous, but some people don’t like the way they look.
 If you get a keloid from one cartilage piercing, you’re more likely to get them on additional piercings.

 What to Expect From a Cartilage Piercing

-When you choose to get a cartilage piercing, make sure you get one from a trained professional piercer.
-Professionals know how to sanitize their equipment and give you a piercing that will heal more neatly.
+If you decide to get a cartilage piercing, make sure you get it from a trained professional piercer.
+Professionals know how to sanitize their equipment and give you a piercing that will heal neatly.

 Look for a state license or certification when you go to a piercing parlor.
 This ensures that your piercer knows what they’re doing.